iterative/dvc.org/static/docs/user-guide/cache-file-linking.md

 Setting `cache.protected` is important with `hardlink` and/or `symlink` cache file link types.
 Please refer to the
-[Update a Tracked File](/docs/user-guide/update-tracked-file) to how to manage tracked files under such a cache configuration.
+[Update a Tracked File](/docs/user-guide/update-tracked-file) on how to manage tracked files under these cache configurations.

+---

 > \***copy-on-write links or "reflinks"** are a relatively new way to link files
 > in UNIX-style file systems.
 Unlike hardlinks or symlinks, they support